tomaszkubacki/kafka_connect_demo/README.md

 1) Install docker and docker compose
 (In case of Ubuntu install docker from snap it has docker compose built in)
-2) Downlaod JDBC Connector (Source and Sink) https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc
+2) Downlaod JDBC Connector (Source and Sink) https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc and unpack jars into *data* directory in this repo (jars will be mounted as volume for kafka-connect)

 ## Run all required docker containers